-As a contractual remedy, Provider and OIG hereby agree that failure to comply with certain obligations as set forth in this CIA may lead to the imposition of the following monetary penalties (hereinafter referred to as "Stipulated Penalties") in accordance with the following provisions.
+As a contractual remedy, OCOM and OIG hereby agree that failure to comply with certain obligations as set forth in this CIA may lead to the imposition of the following monetary penalties (hereinafter referred to as "Stipulated Penalties") in accordance with the following provisions.

-1. A Stipulated Penalty of \$2,500 (which shall begin to accrue on the day after the date the obligation became due) per obligation for each day Provider fails to establish, implement or comply with any of the following obligations as described in Sections III:
+1. A Stipulated Penalty of \$2,500 (which shall begin to accrue on the day after the date the obligation became due) per obligation for each day OCOM fails to establish, implement or comply with any of the following obligations as described in Sections III:

-- a. a Compliance Officer;

-- b. a Compliance Committee;

-- c. the Board compliance obligations;

-- d. the management certification obligations and the development and implementation of a written process for Certifying Employees, as required by Section III.A.4;

-- e. written Policies and Procedures;

-- f. the development of a written training plan and the training and education of Covered Persons, Arrangements Covered Persons, and Board members; - g. the Focus Arrangements Procedures and/or Focus Arrangements Requirements; - h. a risk assessment and internal review process; - i. a Disclosure Program; - j.
-Ineligible Persons screening and removal requirements; - k. notification of Government investigations or legal proceedings; - 1. policies and procedures regarding the repayment of Overpayments; and - m. reporting of Reportable Events
+- a. an OCOM Compliance Officer; - b. a Compliance Committee; - c. the Board compliance obligations, the performance of a Compliance Program Review, and the preparation of a Compliance Program Review Report, as required by Section III.A.3; - d. the management certification obligations and the development and implementation of a written process for Certifying Employees, as required by Section III.A.4; - e. written Policies and Procedures; - f. the development of a written training plan and the training and education of Covered Persons, Arrangements Covered Persons, and Board members; - g. the Focus Arrangements Procedures and/or Focus Arrangements Requirements; - h. a risk assessment and internal review process; - i. a Disclosure Program; - j.
+Ineligible Persons screening and removal requirements; - k. notification of Government investigations or legal proceedings;

+- 1. policies and procedures regarding the repayment of Overpayments; and - m. reporting of Reportable Events

-2. A Stipulated Penalty of \$2,500 (which shall begin to accrue on the day after the date the obligation became due) for each day Provider fails to engage and use an IRO, as required by Section III.E, Appendix A or Appendix B.
+2. A Stipulated Penalty of \$2,500 (which shall begin to accrue on the day after the date the obligation became due) for each day OCOM fails to engage and use an IRO, as required by Section III.E, Appendix A, or Appendix B.

-3. A Stipulated Penalty of \$2,500 (which shall begin to accrue on the day after the date the obligation became due) for each day Provider fails to timely submit (a) a complete Implementation Report or Annual Report, (b) a certification to OIG in accordance with the requirements of Section V, or (c) a complete response to any request for information from OIG.
+3. A Stipulated Penalty of \$2,500 (which shall begin to accrue on the day after the date the obligation became due) for each day OCOM fails to timely submit (a) a complete Implementation Report or Annual Report, (b) a certification to OIG in accordance with the requirements of Section V, or (c) a complete response to any request for information from OIG.

-4. A Stipulated Penalty of \$2,500 (which shall begin to accrue on the day after the date the obligation became due) for each day Provider fails to submit any Arrangements Review Report in accordance with the requirements of Section III.E and Appendix B.
+4. A Stipulated Penalty of \$2,500 (which shall begin to accrue on the day after the date the obligation became due) for each day OCOM fails to submit any Arrangements Review Report in accordance with the requirements of Section III.E and Appendix B.

-5. A Stipulated Penalty of \$1,500 for each day Provider fails to grant access as required in Section VII.
-(This Stipulated Penalty shall begin to accrue on the date Provider fails to grant access.)
+5. A Stipulated Penalty of \$1,500 for each day OCOM fails to grant access as required in Section VII.
+(This Stipulated Penalty shall begin to accrue on the date OCOM fails to grant access.)

-6. A Stipulated Penalty of \$50,000 for each false certification submitted by or on behalf of Provider as part of its Implementation Report, any Annual Report, additional documentation to a report (as requested by the OIG), or otherwise required by this CIA.
+6. A Stipulated Penalty of \$50,000 for each false certification submitted by or on behalf of OCOM as part of its Implementation Report, any Annual Report, additional documentation to a report (as requested by the OIG), or otherwise required by this CIA.

-7. A Stipulated Penalty of \$2,500 for each day Provider fails to grant the IRO access to all records and personnel necessary to complete the reviews listed in Section III.E., and for each day Provider fails to furnish accurate and complete records to the IRO, as required by Section III.E and Appendix A.
+7. A Stipulated Penalty of \$2,500 for each day OCOM fails to grant the IRO access to all records and personnel necessary to complete the reviews listed in Section III.D, and for each day OCOM fails to furnish to the IRO accurate and complete records, as required by Section III.E and Appendix A.